LoupDesign/StoryEngine/README.md

 [I want to use StoryEngine!](#i-want-to-use-storyengine)

 # Code of conduct
-This project and everyone participating in it is governed by the [StoryEngine Code of Conduct](https://github.com/LoupDesign/StoryEngine/blob/master/CODE%20OF%20CONDUCT.md).
+This project and everyone participating is governed by the [StoryEngine Code of Conduct](https://github.com/LoupDesign/StoryEngine/blob/master/CODE%20OF%20CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to github@loup.design.

 # Learn more